CashMoneyKwam/Stickman/README.md

 This is a fan project made for RDCWorld1, inspired by their video "How Game Developers feel when a Simple Game Blows Up", which features a Stickman game that made an additional apperance in
 "How Video Game Developers really feel about Twitch Streamers".

+INSTRUCTIONS:

+Stickman is a game made for 2 players, whose goal is to jump towards the middle and reach the "Dub" button first.

+Both Player 1 and Player 2 are equidistant from the "Dub" button.
+While the screen/camera may or may not look symetrical, both Players are mapped out 800 units from the Dub button on both sides.

+VERSIONS:

 This fan made game has two versions

 Version 1.
 This version features a "Red Light, Green Light" mechanic, where the players can only move when the light/circle turns green. https://github.com/CashMoneyKwam/Stickman/releases/tag/V1